LIGHTHOUSE - Not a converted or extended lighthouse as you might

 boat racing, interactive maritime events, nautical festivities and so much more."

-volunteer advocate (also a consultant marine engineer) will be attending this event on our behalf,
+volunteer advocate (also a consultant marine engineer) attended this event on our behalf,

-should anyone be interested in discussing the potential for collaboration
+so that interested parties could discuss the potential for collaboration

 on the SeaVax™

 (virtual boatyard project).
 We are looking for corporate sponsorship by